chrisy/ptptest/README.md

 ## Dependencies

-The software has some dependencies:
+The software has some dependencies.

 Python packages:

-> pip install argparse dpkt eventlet IPy urwid
+> pip install argparse dpkt eventlet IPy urwid pystun

 Pip doesn't always want to install dpkt, but dpkt-fix seems to install, and work, fine.